 Tactics:

 Tactic 1: Collaborate with local high schools to host "CCP Information Nights" where representatives from the college, current CCP students, and alumni discuss the benefits and logistics of the program.
 This would be an after-school information session hosted at the high school making it easy for students and parents to attend.
 There would be advertisements for the information meeting through school announcements and flyers hung up around the school.
-The information meeting will offer snacks and beverages ensuring the guests are comfortable and encouraging them to listen and ask as many questions as possible.
+The informational meeting will offer snacks and beverages ensuring the guests are comfortable and encouraging them to listen and ask as many questions as possible.
 These sessions would emphasize the advantages of in-person classes, such as access to campus resources, direct interaction with professors, and college campus experience.
 At the end of the information meeting, information about the CCP program and how to apply for in person classes will be distributed to all the students and parents.

-Tactic 2: Host a CCP campus wide scavenger hunt, a gamified adventure on campus where students participate in different quests around campus.
+Tactic 2: Host a CCP campus-wide scavenger hunt, a gamified adventure on campus where students participate in different quests around campus.
 Students will earn points and rewards by visiting various in-person class settings, student lounges, labs, and study areas.
 Each stop on the hunt will showcase specific advantages of attending in-person, and the day would end with a ceremony that celebrates the students first day exploring the college experience.
-An example of this would be students attending a condensed version of a CCP in-person course, or visiting the library, on campus Starbucks, or the recreation center.
+For example, students attend a condensed version of a CCP in-person course, or visiting the library, on campus Starbucks, or the recreation center.
 Students will be given a pamphlet to get marked or stamped at each station they go to, encouraging them to complete the hunt and collect their free college starter kit which could consist of a Kent State backpack, different school supplies, and different snacks or on campus gift cards.
 This event will serve to encourage CCP students to take in-person classes and get them excited about experiencing the college experience at Kent State.

 Measurement: